alitaqizadeh/IOT-with-RaspberryPi-Node-Red/README.md

 bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)
 ```

-- After the installation for using email module we should install it too. go to ~/.nod-red and run the following command:
+- After the installation for using email module we should install it too.
+Go to ~/.nod-red and run the following command:

 ```sh
 npm i node-red-node-email